cogsandsquigs/Chip_23LCV/README.md

-# Chip_23LCV1024
+# Chip_23LCV

-Reading and writing for the 23LCV1024.
+Reading and writing for the 23LCV line of chps.
 Supports multiple chips, currently up to 2.